Sean Cate

 “Right now, the farming of octopus is constrained by the technology – it has been difficult to reliably keep animals alive through the early stages in their lives.
 But with further investments, research, and testing, the technology may well become available to farm octopus at an industrial scale.
 It is our hope that if such an option does become practical, society will recognize the serious welfare and environmental problems associated with such projects and octopus farming will be discouraged or prevented.
 Better still would be for governments, private companies, and academic institutions to stop investing in octopus farming now and to instead focus their efforts on achieving a truly sustainable and compassionate future for food production”.
 Said in closing on this essay.

 We should recognize the serious environmental impacts associated with octopus farming, and leave these animals alone.
-Experimentations with octopus farming in Mexico has reported a breakthrough in the last decade, and a Japanese seafood company has reported successfully hatching eggs in 2017.
-A farmed octopus may be on the market by 2020.
+Experimentations with octopus farming in Mexico has reported a breakthrough in the last decade, and a Japanese seafood company reported successfully hatching eggs in 2017.

 Is it worth it?